tiffany352/blog/wiki/syntax-highlighting.md

-# Syntax Highlighting Test
+# Syntax Highlighting

-This page isn't supposed to be linked to from anywhere on the site.
-It's just for testing my custom css for highlight.js.
+This page has test cases for my custom highlightjs theme.

+The theme is freely available under the CC-BY license.
+[Link to CSS](hljs.css).

 ```diff
 + foo